fresheneesz/TordlWalletProtocols/README.md

 Note that the ratings for Loss Redundancy, Compromise Resilience, Security, etc are defined in the [Properties Key](misc/propertiesKey.md).

+## Using Tordl

+To use the Tordl Wallet Protocols, follow the instructions at [Obtaining Tordl](misc/obtaining-tordl.md).

 ## Holistic Wallet Protocols

 These are holistic protocols that, when followed completely, are intended to allow coins to be used safely, secure from theft, and resilient to loss or damage. **This is where you should start from; choose a single wallet or a tiered wallet**.